| Title: | Sparse Regression with Paired Covariates |

 |

-By default, the function predict
+By default, the function predict returns

-the linear predictor (type="link"
+the linear predictor (type="link").

-Consider predicting the response (type="response"
+Consider predicting the response (type="response").

 Use palasso to fit the paired lasso.

-fits the paired lasso.
+The function palasso fits the paired lasso.

 Use this function if you have paired covariates